top of page

 ELLEN CALLAS

-General Manager, Teaching, Writer, Director, Collective Member
+Managing Director, Collective Member

 A native Chicagoan who cut her teeth on Second City, Ellen co-founded, in 1976, Hit and Run Theater, a political sketch comedy troupe that toured rural northern California for many years.
 Since joining the Mime Troupe in 1986, she has worked as a writer on (Ripped Van Winkle, Secrets in the Sand, Rats, Back to Normal, Escape from Cyberia, Revenger Rat, Soul Suckers, Eating It, 1600 Transylvania Ave, Doing Good, and Posibilidad.
 Also as an actor (Rats), director (Making a Killing) and as production, company & stage manager for various productions including the international collaboration and Asian tour of Big Wind.She also served as company manager for ACT's long running production of Angels In America: Parts I & II.
 She is committed to mentoring future activist artists and from its beginning has been an enthusiastic teacher and occasional project director of company's 25-year-old Youth Theater Project.
 Ellen credits her ability as an improviser for helping to navigate the rocky road of non-profit political theater.